bhaskarreddi26/PyHadoop/Apache-Spark-MLlib.md

 > **Note : As of Spark 2.0, the RDD-based APIs in the spark.mllib package have entered maintenance mode.
 The primary Machine Learning API for Spark is now the DataFrame-based API in the spark.ml package.**

+What is “Spark ML”?

+“Spark ML” is not an official name but occasionally used to refer to the MLlib DataFrame-based API.
+This is majorly due to the org.apache.spark.ml Scala package name used by the DataFrame-based API, and the “Spark ML Pipelines” term we used initially to emphasize the pipeline concept.